In this final edition of the Mid-Season Top 50 in Review the top ten prospects are analyzed. What…

 MMLN – Another Rough Night For Holt

-’s back is feeling much better and he should return to the lineup "in about a week" he says.
+• Shawn Bowman's back is feeling much better and he should return to the lineup "in about a week" he says.

 • As for Brad Holt's start, here is a rundown of his recent struggles:

 - His fastball reached 95-96 MPH in the first and second inning but fell back to 91-92 MPH by the 4th-6th innings.
 But the biggest problem for Holt was that his fastball, which has virtually no movement, sat over the heart of the plate throughout the game.
 He got very little of the downward plain action he is used to which left many of his heaters belt high and easy to square.